Rules for Radicals: The Rules

-Criticisms
+Criticism

 Alinsky received criticism for the methods and ideas he presented.
-Robert Pruger and Harry Specht noted that much of his instruction has only been effective in urban, low-income areas.
+Robert Pruger and Harry Specht observed that much of his instruction has only been effective in urban, low-income areas.
 The authors also criticized Alinsky's broad statement that Rules for Radicals is a tool for organizing all low-income people.
 Further, Alinsky's use of artificially stimulated conflict has been criticized for its ineffectiveness in areas that thrive on unity.
 According to Judith Ann Trolander, in several Chicago areas in which he worked, his use of conflict backfired and the community was unable to achieve the policy adjustments they were seeking.

 Pruger and Specht also questioned the philosophy of community organization found in Rules for Radicals as overly ideological.
 Alinsky believed in allowing the community to determine its exact goal.
 He would produce an enemy for them to conflict with, but the purpose of the conflict was ultimately left up to the community.
 Pruger and Specht criticized this idea due to the conflicting opinions that can often be present within a group.
 They viewed Alinsky's belief that an organization can create a goal to accomplish as highly optimistic and contradictory to his creation of an external antagonist.
-By producing a common enemy, Alinsky is creating a goal for the community, the defeat of that enemy.
+By producing a common enemy, Alinsky is creating a goal for the community: the defeat of that enemy.
 To say that the community will create their own goal seemed backwards to them considering Alinsky creates the goal of defeating the enemy.
 Thus, his belief can be seen as too ideological and contradictory because the organization may turn the goal of defeating the common enemy he produced into their main purpose.

 Alinsky-style organizing has also been criticized by Susan Stall and Randy Stoecker as ineffective, and even destructive, to communities and public perceptions of community organizing for its: